jhwohlgemuth/pwsh-prelude/README.md

 If you have ever had a similar thought train, this module might be for you!

-> "It is almost like I just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, and then added all my favorite functions and aliases into a grab-bag module..."
+> "It is almost like he just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, and then added all his favorite functions and aliases into a grab-bag module..."
-*- My "Inner Critic"*
+*- Probably some people that are reading this README*

 Quick Start